 Consequently, businesses face abandonment if a workflow is seemingly untrustworthy, but if they have too many security hurdles, that could lead to the same result.
 Businesses ultimately must ensure trust with consumers through safe digital experiences without adding unnecessary friction.
 The good news is that providing a secure experience no longer has to come at the expense of a convenient one.
 By successfully implementing intelligent identity verification solutions, businesses create opportunities to exceed consumer expectations for safe and efficient digital experiences.

 76% of consumers reported showing a preference for a company if that company was using particularly more advanced identity verification.
 Additionally, consumer confidence in specific identity verification tools rose.
 Verification tools like dual-factor authentication and Knowledge-Based Authentication (KBA) both saw increases in consumer confidence.
 Consumers are also becoming more familiar with these tools, with 53% reporting having provided further proof of their identity in the past 12 months.

 Businesses can establish more trust with new and returning consumers through secure, low-friction workflows by reviewing details that users may be more comfortable providing.
 For example, with a flexible identity verification solution in place, businesses can perform a ‘soft’ check using less sensitive data points that the consumer would be more willing to provide with minimally invasive verification.

 Providing a competitive edge

-Download the Fifth Annual Consumer Digital Identity Study and register for IDology’s webinar with Aite-Novarica Group to learn more about how to meet customer expectations without compromising on security or convenience.
-Additionally, review key takeaways from the study below.
+See the infographic below and download IDology’s Fifth Annual Consumer Digital Identity Study to learn how to meet customer expectations without compromising on security or convenience.